Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   general requirements for both target profiles.

-     1. The ingest source communicates using the HTTP POST method as defined in the HTTP protocol, version 1.1 [[!RFC7235]]
+     1. The ingest source SHALL communicate using the HTTP POST method as defined in the HTTP protocol, version 1.1 [[!RFC7235]]
-     2. The media ingest source SHOULD use HTTP over TLS, TLS version 1.2 or higher [[!RFC2818]]
+     2. The ingest source SHOULD
+        use HTTP over TLS, if TLS is used it SHALL be TLS version 1.2 or higher [[!RFC2818]]
-     3. The ingest source SHOULD repeatedly resolve the hostname to adapt to changes in the IP to Hostname mapping such as for example by using the dynamic naming system DNS [[!RFC1035]] or any other system that is in place.
+     3. The ingest source SHOULD repeatedly resolve the hostname to adapt to changes in the IP to Hostname mapping such as for example by using the domain naming system DNS [[!RFC1035]] or any other system that is in place.
      4. The ingest source MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS